artilatw/docs/pac6070/software_guide.md

 ```
 root@pac6070:~# echo 1 > /gpio/DO1/value
 ```
-If DO1 relay is at NO (normally open) mode, the following command will let the relay open.
+Example: If DO1 relay is at NO (normally open) mode, the following command will let the relay open.
 ```
 root@pac6070:~# echo 0 > /gpio/DO1/value
 ```